Level 42 - The Early Years - The Jazz Funk or Brit Funk Years.

 Level 42 was to produce their 4th studio album called Standing in the Light.

-It was released in the UK, during October 1983.
+It was released in the UK, in October 1983.
 The album was produced by Larry Dunn (keyboardist) and Verdine White (bassist) of Earth, Wind, and Fire.
 These two men from Earth, Wind, and Fire had a similar musical relationship as did Mark King and Mike Lindup of Level 42, being a similar instrumental combination

 However, the only single from the album that was not produced by them was called – “Out of Sight, Out of Mind” which was produced by Wally Badarou (keyboardist).